ryancramerdesign/ProcessWire/README.md

 #### The homepage works but nothing else does

 This indicates that Apache is not properly reading your .htaccess file.
-First we need to determine if Apache is reading your .htacess file at all.
+First we need to determine if Apache is reading your .htaccess file at all.
 To do this, open the .htaccess file in an editor and type in some random characters at the top, like `lkjalefkjalkef` and save.
 Load your site in your browser.
 You should get a "500 Error".
 If you do not, that means